WhatAPhantasia/UkaHub/Updates/Ghosts/ph_AnEnding/readme.txt

 - uncheck options > preferences > ghost(2) > balloon scaling linkage so her speech bubbles stay consistent when you scale her
 - you can uninstall her by selecting 'uninstall' in the right click menu (or by deleting the ph_AnEnding folder out of your ssp/ghost/ directory, but i don't recommend it.)

-NOTE FOR DEVS: you are completely free to reference ANY of my code, i do not care. i am only putting this here because i found myself asking this to people and i just wanna clarify im fine with it yk :3 however if you copy paste chunks of code without changing much, like my tarot card minigame or anything, please credit me somewhere! i wont be mad if you dont. just very disappointed.
+NOTE FOR DEVS: as always feel free to reference any of my code. however, if you copy paste chunks of original code without changing much, like my tarot card minigame or anything, please credit me where u use it!